 Dr. Allan shares why hot toddies can be very soothing:

 - Honey coats your throat and soothes it by reducing irritation.
-Honey also has antibacterial properties, and the sweetness can calm the throat’s nerve endings and reduce coughing.
+Honey also has antibacterial properties, and the sweetness can calm your throat’s nerve endings and reduce coughing.

 - Whiskey (a small amount; too much can dehydrate you) breaks up and thins mucus.
-Whiskey also dilates the blood vessels on the surface of the throat, so immune cells in your blood can multiply and fight the infection.
+Whiskey also dilates your blood vessels on the surface of your throat, so immune cells in your blood can multiply and fight the infection.

 - Spices stimulate saliva production, improving both hydration and mucus flow in your throat.

 Put your head on your pillow at a decent hour and close your eyes.
 Repeat as necessary.

 “Don’t underestimate physically resting your body and voice,” Dr. Allan says.
 But beware: Lying flat can sometimes cause swelling due to an increase in pressure at the back of your throat.
 Instead, try elevating the bed or sitting propped up or in a chair to alleviate the pain and discomfort.